 If glaucoma is diagnosed, treatment should begin promptly to minimize the risk of permanent vision loss.
-Though angle closure glaucoma must be treated with laser or microsurgery, most patients with open angle glaucoma can be treated with eye drops alone.
-These drops decrease fluid production inside the eye or increase the outflow of fluid out of the eye.
+Though angle closure glaucoma must be treated with laser or microsurgery, most patients with open angle glaucoma can be treated with medicated eye drops.
+These drops reduce the pressure inside the eye.
+Different drops work in different ways: they may decrease fluid production inside the eye, or increase the outflow of fluid from the eye.

 Laser trabeculoplasty is another option for glaucoma treatment—especially when drops have not lowered pressure enough, or the cost of drops or difficulty instilling them is an issue for the patient.
 Our practice offers Micropulse Laser Trabeculoplasty (MLT), the most advanced laser for this procedure.
 The micropulse laser has several advantages and is becoming a more common choice for patients because of its safety and the fact that it can be repeated.

-For more advanced glaucoma, or glaucoma that is difficult to control with drops or laser, surgery (trabeculectomy or tube shunt surgery) is used.
+For more advanced glaucoma, or glaucoma that is difficult to control with drops, laser or MIGS procedures, traditional glaucoma surgery (trabeculectomy or tube shunt surgery)may be recommended.

 The goal of all of these treatments is to decrease pressure in the eye and preserve vision.
 Glaucoma treatment has a high success rate and can often prevent vision loss, but early detection is key since vision loss from glaucoma is irreversible.